sakaki-/buildkernel/README.md

 It will also automatically set the necessary kernel configuration parameters, including the command line, sign the resulting kernel if possible, then update the EFI boot list if required.

-The **buildkernel** utility can be invoked in non-interative (default) or interactive mode (see the **--ask** option, in the manpage).
+The **buildkernel** utility can be invoked in non-interactive (default) or interactive mode (see the **--ask** option, in the manpage).
 Non-interactive mode is suitable for use in a scripted invocation.

 Certain key options can be specified via the configuration file, _/etc/buildkernel.conf_: see **buildkernel.conf**(5) for details.